 8 imported COVID-19 cases reported in Shanghai

-The city reported eight new imported coronavirus cases on Friday, said the Shanghai Health Commission on Saturday morning.
+The city reported eight new imported coronavirus cases on Wednesday, while 10 patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Thursday morning.

-The first patient is a Colombian who arrived at the Shanghai Pudong International Airport on October 23.
+The first patient is a Polish who arrived at the Shanghai Pudong International Airport on November 2.

-The second patient is a Chinese living in Italy who arrived at the Shanghai airport on October 24.
+The second patient is a Chinese living in France who arrived at the Shanghai airport on November 2.

-The third patient is a Chinese working in Mexico who arrived at the Shanghai airport on October 28.
+The third patient is a Chinese studying in the United Kingdom who arrived at the Shanghai airport on November 2.

-The fourth to the seventh patients are Chinese working or living in the Philippines who arrived at the Shanghai airport on October 28 on the same flight.
+The fourth patient, an Afghan living Pakistan, and the fifth patient, a Spanish working in the United Arab Emirates, arrived at the Shanghai airport on the same flight on November 2.

-The eighth patient is a Chinese traveling in the United States who arrived at the Shanghai airport on October 29.
+The sixth patient is a Chinese working in Argentina who arrived at the Shanghai airport on October 22.

+The seventh patient is a South Korean working in Mexico who arrived at the Shanghai airport on November 3.

+The eighth patient is a Dutch who arrived at the Shanghai airport on November 3.

-All the new cases have been transferred to a designated hospital for treatment, while 82 close contacts with them have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while 286 close contacts on the same planes with them have been put under quarantine and observation at designated places.

-Meanwhile eight patients were discharged from hospital upon recovery.
-So far, of all the 834 imported cases, 732 have been discharged upon recovery and 102 are still hospitalized.
+So far, of all the 866 imported cases, 776 have been discharged upon recovery and 90 are still hospitalized.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.